hotfloppy/audio-switcher/README.md

 ## How to install:

 1. Make sure required dependencies met.
-2. Clone this repository into $REPOPATH of your choosing
+2. Clone this repository into `$REPOPATH` (*e.g: /home/kucing/github*) of your choosing
-3. Install using $REPOPATH/install.sh
+3. Navigate into `$REPOPATH` and install using `install.sh`
-4. Run audio-switcher.sh once to generate the YAML file
+4. Edit `audio-switcher.yaml` as needed using the `audio-switcher.yaml.example` as a reference.
-5. Edit audio-switcher.yaml as needed
+    * Or you can just run `audio-switcher.sh` in terminal, and it will tell you what needed to be done.
-6. Done
+5. Voila!

 ## Usage: